-- 2.1 The Council shall appoint a Chair of the Council who shall by virtue of that office be a Pro-Chancellor. - 2.2 Subject to the Statutes, the Chair of the Council shall hold office for four University years and shall be eligible for re-appointment for one further such term. - 2.3 In the event of a casual vacancy occurring in the office of Chair of the Council, the Council may appoint an Acting Chair to hold office for the remainder of the University year. - 2.4 The Chair of Council may be removed by the Council.
+- 2.1 The Council shall appoint a Chair of the Council who shall by virtue of that office be a Pro-Chancellor. - 2.2 The Chair of the Council shall not hold any paid appointment in the University. - 2.3 The duties of the Chair of the Council shall be: - 2.3.1 to be responsible for the leadership of the Council and ensuring that the business of the Council is carried out efficiently and effectively for the furtherance of the University's Objects and in accordance with the University's instruments of governance, the principles of public life drawn up by the Committee on Standards in Public Life, and the public interest governance principles drawn up by the Office for Students; - 2.3.2 to seek advice from the University Secretary in any case of uncertainty as to the performance of his/her duties or the business of the Council; and - 2.3.3 to undertake such other duties as may be specified by the Council. - 2.4 Subject to the Statutes, the Chair of the Council shall hold office for four University years and shall be eligible for re-appointment for one further such term. - 2.5 In the event of a casual vacancy occurring in the office of Chair of the Council, the Council may appoint an Acting Chair to hold office for the remainder of the University year. - 2.6 The Chair of Council may be removed by the Council in accordance with Regulation II.